Hera Pheri (film series): Phir Hera Pheri (2006)

 Raju, Shyam and Baburao now have three days to come up with ₹40 lakh to pay back the goon or else they will themselves be killed.
 Raju overhears the neighbor, Munna Bhai (Johnny Lever), plotting to steal drugs from another gangster, Nanji Bhai (Milind Gunaji), and wrongly assumes they are talking about stealing money.
 Raju hatches a plan for the three of them to steal from Munna Bhai.
 The three manage to barely succeed, but are confused when they do not find money inside.
 Raju recognizes the stuff as drugs and tells them that they are worth at least ₹3 crore (thirty million).
 They think that if they can sell them to Kachara Seth (Manoj Joshi) and pay off Tiwari, they can also become rich, but their neighbor once again steals the drugs from them.
 They then run into Anuradha and she tells them that the entire scam was hatched by Kabeera (the gangster from the first Hera Pheri) to get revenge on the trio, and that the only reason she went along with it was because they were holding her niece hostage (Anuradha's sister was Kabeera's gang member and part of the first movie's kidnapping plot).
 Their money was converted to diamonds to pay the ransom, but she fled with them once she discovered her niece had escaped and hid them under a decoration of a circus float.

-In the end, all the guys end up in a circus show where they attempt to get hold of the diamonds.
+In the end, all the guys end up in a circus show where they attempt to get ahold of the diamonds.
 These are strewn all over the ground in public by a gorilla.
 Raju escapes with Pappu's cellphone and three antique guns with him, which are worth ₹5–6 crore, though he does not know about it.
 Pappu informs Shyam and Baburao about the guns, after which they try to call Raju on his cellphone.
-The film ends in a cliffhanger where Raju is about to throw the guns in the river with his cellphone ringing in his mouth.
+The film ends on a cliffhanger, with Raju about to throw the guns in the river with his cellphone ringing in his mouth.